Win as a Whistleblower

 What is a Whistleblower Lawsuit?

-A whistleblower lawsuit that’s actionable generally falls into a few categories.
+A whistleblower lawsuit generally falls into a few categories.

-- False Claims Act (FCA) lawsuit – when the government has been defrauded, the False Claims Act allows a private citizen to commence an action on behalf of the government and potentially receive up to 30% of the government’s recovery.
+- False Claims Act (FCA) lawsuit: When the government is defrauded, the FCA allows a private citizen to commence an action on behalf of the government and potentially receive up to 30% of the government’s recovery.

-- IRS Whistleblowing – when companies or high-net-worth individuals evade tax liability.
+- IRS whistleblowing: Involves reporting companies or high-net-worth individuals evading tax liability.

-- Various state laws, especially those in New York, New Jersey, California, and Illinois with expansive whistleblower rights and protections.
+- State laws: Various state laws, particularly those in New York, New Jersey, California, and Illinois, offer expansive whistleblower rights and protections.

 How do I know if I qualify as a whistleblower?

-A whistleblower should have detailed information about the fraud based on personal knowledge and evidence — not just from public sources like the internet or the news, although in rare cases outsiders still can succeed with a whistleblower claim.
-To understand whether you can qualify as a whistleblower under the False Claims Act or other statutes, call our law firm at (877) 561-0000 to speak to our whistleblower team for a free, confidential consultation..
+To qualify as a whistleblower, you must have detailed information about the fraud based on personal knowledge and evidence—not just from public sources like the internet or news.
+However, in rare cases, outsiders may succeed with a whistleblower claim.
+To determine your eligibility under the False Claims Act or other whistleblower statutes, such as the SEC whistleblower program, call our law firm at (877) 561-0000 to speak with a federal whistleblower attorney for a free, confidential consultation.

 What are the Average Whistleblower Awards?

-Medicare & Medicaid whistleblowers receive hundreds of millions of dollars each year for exposing unlawful activity, on top of saving lives and taxpayer money.
-Under the FCA, an intervened whistleblower lawsuit can result in a whistleblower reward up to 25% of the total recovery, with an average False Claims Act intervened settlement of around $13 million dollars.
+Medicare and Medicaid whistleblowers receive hundreds of millions of dollars each year for exposing unlawful activity, in addition to saving lives and taxpayer money.
+Under the FCA, an intervened whistleblower lawsuit can result in a whistleblower reward of up to 25% of the total recovery, with an average False Claims Act intervened settlement of around $13 million.
 If the whistleblower proceeds and succeeds without the government’s intervention, the whistleblower award can be as high as 30% of the total amount recovered.
-In addition, some states have statutes that may trigger additional damages for a successful qui tam case.
+Some states have statutes that may permit additional damages for a successful qui tam case.
+So, doing the math under the law of averages, for an average $13 million intervened case at a 20% relator share, the individual could potentially collect a $2.6 million whistleblower reward for doing the right thing the right way.
+Of course, your particular case could be worth more or less, or maybe nothing at all, which is why it’s important to speak with an experienced whistleblower law firm.

-The whistleblower lawyers at Brown, LLC work hard to maximize your whistleblower award if successful, because the firm is only paid if you win your case.
+Our whistleblower lawyers at Brown, LLC work hard to maximize your whistleblower award if successful because we are only paid if you win your case.

 Will I lose my job if I report Medicare Fraud?